vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/06/092_vAjI.md

 +++
-title = "92.
+title_whitney = "92.
 For success of a horse."

 +++
 [Atharvan.—vājinam. trāiṣṭubham: 1. jagatī.]